massinlaaouaj/lscommands/README.md

 <h1> LSCOMMANDS </h1>

-Page with the purpose of searching and testing commands on bash, cmd, html and many more!
+Page with the purpose of searching and testing commands on bash, cmd, html and more!

    FUNCTIONS